vhHealth

 Below are the major parts of a Mineral-Nutritional Balancing program.
 Together they constitute a complete program.

 Please note that only a handful of holistic methods are part of the MNB program.
 Adding too many modalities can actually negate the positive effects of a carefully balanced MNB program.
-Some modalities such as most herbal methods, chelation therapy, hormone replacement, homeopathy, long juice fasts and others are either somewhat toxic, too yin ( a term used in Chinese medicine ), or simply not necessary.
+Some modalities such as most herbal methods, chelation therapy, conventional hormone replacement, homeopathy, long juice fasts and others are either somewhat toxic, too yin (a term used in Chinese medicine), or simply not necessary.

 Modalities used in MNB are: